 By choosing to enroll in a CACREP-accredited program, you are making a commitment to adhere strictly to letter and spirit of the American Counseling Association (ACA) Code of Ethics (2014).
-During the first semester, you will become familiar with the Code of Ethics and aspects of the Tennessee penal code.
-During your second semester, you will learn about ethical principles and laws related to your specialized practice area of CMHC or SC.
+During the first semester, you will become familiar with the Code of Ethics and aspects state and federal law as they apply to counseling.
+During your second semester, you will learn about ethical considerations and laws related to your specialized practice area of CMHC or SC.
 We handle relationships in which you take client/counselor roles as if the same ethical and legal regulations apply.
 You will sign statements of ethical and legal awareness prior to beginning all clinical experiences.
 If faculty members become aware of ethical violations, they will initiate the Student Support Plan (SSP) process described later in this handbook.